Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * The authentication required card was run, asked for authentication, was given authentication, and successfully paid.
 * The authentication required card was run, asked for authentication, was not given authentication, and failed.
 * After each payment event, a message was shown to the user to explain the action that had just happened.

-### Pagination

-* Accessible by all users
-* If there are more than 10 items visible on the page, it displays only the first 10, and shows pagination information and links under the items to allow easy navigation.
-* This also works within the search function.
-* The user can click the number buttons to take them to a specific page.
-* The user can click the arrow buttons to take them forwards or backwards one page.

 ### 404